 6.1 The parties agree that Processor may transfer Personal Data processed under this Addendum outside the European Economic Area (“EEA”) or Switzerland as necessary to provide the Services.
 If Processor transfers Personal Data protected under this Addendum to a jurisdiction for which the European Commission has not issued an adequacy decision, Processor will ensure that appropriate safeguards have been implemented for the transfer of Personal Data in accordance with Data Protection Laws.

-6.2 Where required, any transfer of Personal Data made subject to this Addendum to any countries which do not ensure an adequate level of data protection shall be undertaken by Processor through one of the following mechanisms: (a) in accordance with the Swiss-U.S. and EU-U.S. Privacy Shield Framework and Principles issued by the U.S. Department of Commerce, both available at https://www.privacyshield.gov/EU-US-Framework (the “Privacy Shield Principles”), or (b) the Standard Contractual Clauses, a copy of which the parties shall execute before making any such transfer in the event the Privacy Shield Principles are unavailable.
+6.2 Where required, any transfer of Personal Data made subject to this Addendum to any countries which do not ensure an adequate level of data protection shall be undertaken by Processor through one of the following mechanisms: (a) in accordance with the Swiss-U.S. and EU-U.S. Privacy Shield Framework and Principles issued by the U.S. Department of Commerce, both available at https://www.privacyshield.gov/EU-US-Framework (the “Privacy Shield Principles”), or (b) the Standard Contractual Clauses set forth in Exhibit B to this Addendum.